Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part II — “Orphans Should Never Be Given Powers”

 He does this a lot, doesn’t he?

-Maggie’s going all bad cop on the Asian.
+Maggie’s going all bad cop on her.

 “I don’t know nothin’, I tells ya.
 And if I did know somethin’, I still wouldn’t tell you, copper.”